Let’s Explore The “Magic” of Diet Pills

 Doctors do occasionally prescribe weight loss medications in medical weight loss settings.
 There are currently many different medications available, including:

-Take Qsymia for example.
+– Take Qsymia, for example.
 One of the main ingredients in Qsymia is Phentermine.
-If that name sounds vaguely familiar, it is because it is directly related to another well known drug, amphetamine – a medication used to treat ADHD, and sometimes sold as a street drug called “Speed.”
+If that name sounds vaguely familiar, it is because it is directly related to another well-known drug, amphetamine – a medication used to treat ADHD and sometimes sold as a street drug called “Speed.”

-On Top of That, Here are Additional Side Effects of Weight Loss Medications
+Additional Side Effects of Medicated Weight Loss

 But simply assuming that the medications are enough to help you lose weight can be dangerous.
 With uncommon risks and side effects that include: